 This famous quote by George Santayana sums up a very poignant idea: if we don’t learn from our mistakes or the mistakes of others, we are doomed to the same fate.
 How often do we long for that second chance?
 The opportunity to right our wrongs and fix our mistakes is perhaps why time travel is so popular as a theme.
-And while hindsight is always 20/20, the only way that we can correct a fatal mistake is if we are in a video game.
+And while hindsight is always 20/20, the only way we can correct a fatal error is if we are in a video game.
 Unfortunately, real life is much less forgiving.
 However, movies are not real life.
 As a result, some films have explored the idea of going back in time and re-experiencing something again.
-A “Reset Button”, if you will.
+A “Reset Button,” if you will.
 While some of these “Reset Buttons” can be controlled and used by the protagonist, some are out of their control as a way to induce character growth.
 This week’s two films look at what happens with a “Reset Button” at your disposal.

 Length: 101 minutes / 1.68 hours

 What if you just had the worst day of your life, would you want to repeat it?
 I know most of us would answer with an emphatic, “No.” However, what if that day was a learning experience?
 Something that would change your life forever?
 Still “No”?
 OK, I’ll be the first to admit that reliving failures is not fun, but in the long run, they are good for personal development and growth.
-Now, the only reason that anyone would be subjected to a day repeated over and over again is probably because they are so oblivious to their faults that it takes a while for them to realize what needs to change.
-Of course, the flip side is that if you find yourself trapped in a never-ending loop of February 2nds, you can do pretty much anything you want, since you don’t know if February 3rd even exists anymore.
+Now, the only reason anyone would subject themselves to a day repeated over and over again is probably because they are so oblivious to their faults that it takes a while for them to realize what needs to change.
+Of course, the flip side is that, if you find yourself trapped in a never-ending loop of February 2nds, you can do pretty much anything you want, since you don’t know if February 3rd even exists anymore.